skip to: Content | Footer

 Boiler Certification Program

 Notices of Violations

-A Notice of Violation (NOV) is a formal record of the Bay Area Air Quality Management District (BAAQMD) staff’s conclusion that a violation of a state law regarding air quality or a District regulation has occurred.
-An NOV may subject you to monetary penalties, or, in serious cases, to civil or criminal prosecution.
-In most cases, an NOV can be settled by taking corrective action and paying a penalty.
+A Notice of Violation is a formal record of a violation of state law or Air District regulations.
+You may be subject to penalty fees and, in serious cases, civil or criminal prosecution.
+In most cases, a Notice of Violation can be settled by taking corrective action and paying a penalty fee.

-If you are unable to correct the violation or cease operating until corrected, you may seek a variance from the Air District's Hearing Board to provide temporary relief from the requirements of District regulations.
-For information on how to apply for a variance, call the Hearing Board Office.
+If you are unable to correct the violation or prevent it from occurring, you can seek a variance from the Air District’s Hearing Board.
+A variance will provide a temporary relief from specific regulation requirements.

 Your Notice of Violation may be resolved through the Air District’s Mutual Settlement Program or its Legal Department.

 This program allows you to settle your case out of court by reaching a penalty agreement with the Air District.
 If your violation is referred to this program, you will receive an offer to settle with clear terms.
 Some cases are eligible for non-fee settlements if specific actions are taken to improve air quality (beyond compliance).
 Penalties are determined by the type of violation, its duration, and history of violations at the facility or operation.